ketzusaka/ios-eatadaki/docs/ARCHITECTURE.md

 4. **Resilient Initialization**: Graceful handling of initialization failures
 5. **Simple State Machine**: Easy to understand and maintain state transitions

+## Data Modeling
+Models will have a few types so we want a consistent naming scheme to help us find the correct one.

+- A model has a concept name, like a `Spot` or `User`, and then we build the real type names off their purpose.
+- A model representing a persisted entity should be suffixed `Record`; e.g. `SpotRecord` and `UserRecord`.
+- A model representing persisted data, but not a specific entity, should be suffixed `Info` + level of detail in the data.
+Our typical options are `InfoSummary`, `InfoPartial`, and `InfoDetailed`.
+- A model representing a network request should be suffixed `Request`.
+- A model representing a network response should be suffixed `Response`.
+If the response has varying levels of detail it should have the same detail suffix as persisted data.

 ## Future Considerations

 - Add error states for initialization failures